aytasnerd/mpga_draft/index.md

 # MPGA

-Welcome to our innovative platform designed to bridge the gap between citizens and government in India.
-We aim to simplify the process of addressing civic and policy issues across the country's 19,101 PIN codes.

 ## Our Mission

 To empower Indian citizens by providing a structured approach to solving civic problems, ensuring transparency, and connecting people with the right troubleshooters.